hartwigmedical/gcpworkshop/README.md

 Find the image you created earlier in the console and create a new VM instance based on it (hint, the console offers a quick way of doing this from the instances page).

-To access HMF data for the demo you'll have to login as your own account.
+To access HMF data for the demo you'll have to login as your own account in the VM.
 Do a quick list of authorized users:

 ```shell script
 gcloud auth list